Nonabelian Multiplicative Integration on Surfaces: Polyhedra and Piecewise Smooth Geometry

 Suppose $X$ and $Y$ are both embedded polyhedra.
-A {\em linear map} $f : X \to Y$ is a function that extends to an affine map between the ambient linear spaces.
-Such a map $f$ is determined by its value on a sequence $(v_0, \ldots, v_n)$ of linearly independent points in $X$, when $n := \opn{dim} X$.
+A {\em linear map} $f : X \to Y$ is a function that extends to a linear map between the ambient linear spaces.
+Such a map $f$ is determined by its value on a sequence $(v_0, \ldots, v_n)$ of linearly independent vertices of $X$, where $n := \opn{dim} X$.
 Thus we shall often describe the linear map $f$ as

 or just $f = (w_0, \ldots, w_n)$, where $w_i := f(v_i)$.

 In case $X$ is the cube $\mbf{I}^n$, embedded in $\mbf{A}^{n}$, we shall look at the following linearly independent vertices: $v_0$ is the origin $(0, \ldots, 0)$, and for $i = 1, \ldots, n$ we take